 Contact an International Student Advisor, Immigration Specialist if you have any questions about your application or the application process.
 Some applicants may also require:

 (A) MEDICAL EXAMINATION

-A medical examination is required if you have resided or stayed temporarily for six or more consecutive months in a designated country or territory in the year preceding your application.
+An immigration medical examination is required if you have resided or stayed temporarily for six or more consecutive months in a designated country or territory in the year preceding your application.

 If this is a requirement for you, start the process early.
 Medical examinations may take several months to process.
 If your medical examination result has expired, you must allow enough time to obtain a new one before returning to Canada.
 The Canadian representative from your home country will inform you of the procedures, and you should familiarize yourself with the requirements before leaving your home country.